HarshaNalluru/ai-assisted-log-analyzer/PROJECT_PROPOSAL.md

 ## Workflow

-- The application is built with React and TypeScript.
+- The current prototype is built with React and TypeScript.
-- Uses Azure OpenAI via @azure-rest/ai-inference for chunk analysis.
+- Uses Azure OpenAI via `@azure-rest/ai-inference` for chunk analysis.
 - Log chunking is optimized for API limits (e.g., 32K/1M token models).
 - Insights are rendered in a tree structure for easy navigation.
 - Architecture is extensible to other log types or protocols in the future.